koute/sarek/README.md

 ## Requirements

-Currently this only works on Rust nightly and requires Python 3.7, TensorFlow 1.12, and Numpy 1.15 **at runtime** as it's using TensorFlow Keras (through Python!).
+Currently this only works on Rust nightly and requires Python 3.7, TensorFlow 1.13, and Numpy 1.15 **at runtime** as it's using TensorFlow Keras (through Python!).
 Might work with older versions;
 no guarantees though.

-Warning: TensorFlow 1.12 (and possibly 1.11) has a broken dropout layer; if possible use 1.13
+Warning: TensorFlow 1.12 (and possibly 1.11) has a broken dropout layer; don't use those versions.

 ## Tentative short-term roadmap

-   * [X] Support TensorFlow Keras as a backend (battle tested, but very heavy)
+   * [X] Support TensorFlow Keras as a backend (due to how buggy TensorFlow is this is only temporarily the default)
       * [X] Support basic layer types:
          * [X] Fully connected
          * [X] Dropout